Chapter 9: Polynomial Commitment Schemes: The Cryptographic Engine

 The Linear Verifier Problem

 This $O(n)$ verification cost is a serious limitation.
 For a polynomial with $N = 2^{20}$ coefficients (about 1 million), the verifier must perform over a million group operations, each involving expensive elliptic curve arithmetic.
+A scalar multiplication on an elliptic curve involves roughly 400 group additions, and each group addition involves 6-12 base field operations.
+The result: verification can be ~4000× slower than simple field arithmetic.

 For interactive proofs where verification happens once, this is acceptable.
 For applications like blockchains where proofs are verified by thousands of nodes, or for recursive proof composition, linear verification becomes prohibitive.